bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Now, Environment can be of multiple types - like `DeclarationEnvironment`, `ObjectEnvironment` and `GlobalEnvironment`.
 What we deal with mostly is `DeclarationEnvironment`.

+## About execution context
+Execution context has two properties - `VariableEnvironment` and `LexicalEnvironment` which always point to the closest function scope and block scope respectively.
+This is carefully maintained by the algorithm for each construct